Tomorrow's Talent terms and conditions

 b) receive an Adobe digital design software package, HP tablet and £200 shopping voucher

 17. The Trust will also work with the winning Entrants to provide an age-appropriate work experience.

 18. Runners-up will:

-a) have their Artwork included in a look book for development by future Tomorrow’s Talent partners; and
+a) have their Artwork featured in a gallery event and in a look book for development by future Tomorrow’s Talent partners; and

 19. The Trust reserves the right to substitute any of the above prizes with one of similar value in the event that circumstances beyond their control make this unavoidable.